dabrain34/dabrain34.github.io/_posts/2020-05-18-cross-compiling-with-gst-build.md

 ```

-Here meson will use aarch64-linux-gnu-gxx to compile with the given arguments setup above.
-As meson does not recommend to use environment variables, the cross file contains hard-coded path to the sysroot to provide package config.
+Here Meson will use aarch64-linux-gnu-gxx to compile with the given arguments setup above.
+As Meson does not recommend to use environment variables, the cross file contains hard-coded path to the sysroot to provide package config.
-Indeed since meson > 0.54, you can define `pkg_config_libdir` which will help pkg-config to search for the package configuration files for the given target.
+Indeed since Meson > 0.54, you can define `pkg_config_libdir` which will help pkg-config to search for the package configuration files for the given target.
 You can also tell the path to the pkg-config wrapper by modifying the pkgconfig variables as well.
 Predefined cross file can also be found in `gst-build/data/cross-files`